 The STFA believes the State Police Retirement System is a healthy, effective, and efficient retirement system.
 The SPRS has historically adhered to fiscally sound policy (discussed in the “Overview” section).
 The only remaining hurdle preventing the SPRS from reaching an optimal funding level is that the employer has yet to pay for contributions not made in the past.

 The State Police Retirement System (SPRS) is one of seven active retirement systems in the State of New Jersey.
 It is a defined benefit (DB) plan that is only open to New Jersey State Troopers.
 It is one of the healthiest plans in New Jersey due to the historical structure of the plan as well as the implementation of several recent reforms including:

 The only factor negatively affecting the SPRS are missed employer contributions over a period of approximately 20 years.
 An orderly repayment of this amount is necessary to improve the health of the SPRS and move it closer to full-funding status.
-The 2016 SPRS actuarial report indicates this amount is approximately $900M to $1.1B.
+The 2017 SPRS actuarial report.

 The SPRS Pension Board is tasked with approving retirement and disability applications.
 It is not responsible for investing fund assets.
 The State Investment Council , in conjunction with the Division of Pensions and Benefits, is tasked with creating and executing investment policy.
 The investment policy is based on a “one size fits all” approach for all the New Jersey systems as opposed to a separate policy for each system based upon the needs and health of the individual systems.